ckagiri/andela-haskell-study-group/README.md

 ### Format

 We will work through all the of the Haskell Book over the course of 20 weeks.
+Each set of 4 weeks will teach you something fundamental.

 **This is not a class**, however, so do not come expecting a lecture.
 Instead, you will have the opportunity to review your work and to discuss concepts and exercises that gave you difficulty when working through the book on your own.

-You are encouraged to hew as closely to this regular, weekly schedule as you are able so as to maintain your momentum.
+You are encouraged to adhere as closely to this regular, weekly schedule as you are able so as to maintain your momentum.
 That said, if life gets in the way, so be it: but do your best to catch up, and avoid skipping any material as each chapter builds on the last.
-We can always discuss exercises on Slack, but please refrain from posting your solutions publicly (including on GitHub).
+We can always discuss exercises on Slack.

 ### Slides and other resources

-See the [resources](https://github.com/andela-haskell-study-group/tree/master/haskell-study-group/resources) sub-directory in this repo for presentation slides, bonus exercises, and other materials used during study weeks.
+See the [resources](https://github.com/ckagiri/andela-haskell-study-group/tree/master/resources) sub-directory in this repo for presentation slides, bonus exercises, and other materials used during study weeks.

 ### Schedule
 **(Week 1..4)**